Let’s begin with a distinction between Google Sheets & Microsoft Excel:

 - Microsoft Excel is a spreadsheet application that is a part of Microsoft 365.

-- Google Sheets a spreadsheet app that is available with free consumer Gmail and also with Google Workspace (formerly G Suite).
+- Google Sheets is a spreadsheet app available with free consumer Gmail and Google Workspace (formerly G Suite).

 Some people use only one or the other.
 Other people use both.